teracow/googliser/README.md

 `-h` or `--help`
 Display this help then exit.

+`-i` or `--input`
+Put your search phrases into a text file then specify the file here. googliser will work through the file ignoring any line starting with a #.

 `-l` or `--lower-size [INTEGER]`
 Only download image files larger than this many bytes.
 Some servers do not report a byte file-size, so these will be downloaded anyway and checked afterward (unless `-k --skip-no-size` is specified).
 Default is 1,000 bytes.
 I've found this setting useful for skipping files sent by servers that give me HTML instead of the JPG I requested. ![smiley](images/smiley.png)